Primary business objectives

 Value created by IT is—in a business context—usually referred to as IT/IS business value.

 IS business value is the impact of investments in particular IS assets on the multidimensional performance and capabilities of economic entities at various levels, complemented by the ultimate meaning of performance in the economic environment.
-Schryen (2013, 141)
+Schryen (2013, p.
+141)

 The ultimate meaning of performance refers to what is subsequently derived if the outcome is exploited, e.g.